darigovresearch/deep-learning/README.md

 ```

 ## The `settings.py` file:
 This file centralized all constants variable used in the code, in particular, the constants that handle all the DL model.
-As we first introduce the [UNet](https://lmb.informatik.uni-freiburg.de/Publications/2015/RFB15a/) DL architecture,

 Thus, the Python dictionary `DL_PARAM` splits all the values and parameters by model type.
 In this case, only the UNet architecture was implemented:
 ```
 import os